Why Breast Massage?

 Did you know that massaging your breasts is a self-care routine as well?

 Our lymphatic system plays a crucial role in maintaining the cleanliness and health of our body's tissues.
 It produces cells that combat bacteria, viruses, and cancer cells – our immune system in action.
 The fluid responsible for this work, lymphatic fluid, moves through our body in three ways: respiration, muscle movement, and manual manipulation.
-When this fluid becomes stagnant due to a lack of movement, the tissues or fascia that cover our muscles can become thicker and more uncomfortable which can lead to discomfort.
+When this fluid becomes stagnant due to a lack of movement or lack of water intake, the tissues or fascia that cover our muscles can become thicker and more uncomfortable which can lead to discomfort.

 Sadly, breast tissue has minimal flow of lymphatic fluid.
-Compounded by the common use of bras that restrict this area from this lymphatic fluid, it's easy to see why breasts can become painful and problematic.
-Professional or self-manual manipulation is the most effective way to ensure fluid movement in breast tissue.
+Compounded by the common use of bras that restrict this area from this lymphatic fluid, it's easy to see why breasts and surrounding areas can become painful and problematic.
+Professional or self-manual manipulation is the most effective way will help ensure fluid movement in breast tissue and surrounding areas.
 Regular breast massage contributes to maintaining healthy, pain-free tissue and brings attention to any changes that may occur.
 Normal changes happen during the monthly cycle, and others occur during menopause, often as part of the natural involution process where functional tissue transforms into fat.
 Feeling cysts or other 'lumps' during this process is entirely natural and may or may not cause discomfort.

 For a handy guide, check out "Know Your Lemons," a website teaching both women and men how to perform self-exams and identify signs and symptoms of breast cancer to enhance early detection.
 It's a friendly resource that promotes proactive health awareness.